jrmarco/jrm-killboard/README.md

 	* Kills done -> text color : same as previous settings, but related to text color
 	* Kills suffered -> background color : table rows background color of the kills your corporation suffered.
 Field accept HTML color value ( textual or hexadecimal ).
 Sample : red OR #008000 OR cyan.
 You can have a preview moving out your focus from the field
 	* Kills suffered -> text color : same as previous settings, but related to text color
+	* Header,table header and footer settings -> background color : background color of main frontend page header,table header and footer.
+Field accept HTML color value ( textual or hexadecimal ).
+Sample : red OR #008000 OR cyan.
+You can have a preview moving out your focus from the field
+	* Header,table header and footer settings -> text color : same as previous settings, but related to text color
 	* Table columns : allows to choose which columns you want to display on the frontend killboard page.
 At least one column must be active
 	* Display Developer Sign on Frontend : enable/disable the developer sign on the frontend killboard page ( Made with ♥ by jrmarco ), if you want to support me